The 10 Commandments of Special Economic Zones

 The single most common problem that brings down zone projects is backlash.
 Zones rarely make adequate plans for it, and suffer the consequences.
 Whether it comes from populist political groups, industry lobbies, or foreign geopolitical actors, opposition is inevitable.
 Don’t be complacent, but don’t panic: prepare.

 The Honduras ZEDE project was supposed to be uncontroversial.
 American investors had negotiated a deal with Honduran officials to create Charter Cities.
 These massive new cities would have a completely independent legal system, and be funnels for investment and growth.
 Initially, the opposition to the zone was mostly grassroots activists and community organizers.
 But zone operators discounted this threat, and didn’t plan for growing discontent.
 Eventually, local lobbyist groups and foreign geopolitical actors began supporting the various opposition efforts, leading to mass protests, riots, and political backlash.
-Honduras ZEDEs have stagnated for nearly a decade as a result.
+Honduras ZEDEs stagnated for nearly a decade as a result.
+Today, the topic remains a dividing talking point between the government and the opposition.

 No matter where they are, or what they’re intended for, zones should expect backlash.
 Prepare accordingly.